SkorchedEU/GTNH-Guide-Pack/ContributionGuide.md

 4. This should be blindingly obvious, but do not include swearing, offensive, or generally any political content in guides.
 This is a safe space for players to avoid the outside world, don't bring it back in!
 5. All image names should be written in snake case: `this_is_an_example_name.png`
 6. Any external URL links should be to content produced by GTNH as an organisation, unless given explicit authorisation from a developer to do so.
-7. If you have any further questions on contribution, please ask in #guide-nh-dev in the discord.
+7. If you have any further questions on contribution, please ask in #guide-nh-dev on Discord.

 # Working in Guide Language